Skip to main content

 Our Method · 5 Steps · Photo-Documented

 Find the source.
 Seal the entry.
-Then treat.

 Most pest companies in Delta + Surrey skip step one.
 They show up with a sprayer, treat the symptom, leave.
 Three weeks later the structure repopulates from the same untouched entry point and the maintenance contract pays out.
 Our method is built around the order in the title — and around the rule that no Wild Pest job ends until you've seen the photo report.